-Call your advisor, stop by his/her office or e-mail them.
+Call your advisor, stop by his/her office, e-mail or YouCanBook.me (if advisor utilizes this online scheduling instrument).
 On the main Bradley University page is a directory link that allows you to search for on-campus professionals by their first and or last names.
 It may be best to reach an advisor during their scheduled office hours which are likely posted outside of their office.
 Otherwise, visit or contact the Major Department to determine your advisor’s office hours.

 - What should I bring to my advising appointment?

-- A tentative schedule of classes for the following semester
+- Multiple schedule of classes for the following semester

 - Your degree audit/DARS

 - Short and long-term questions about your major, internships and career beyond Bradley

 - Questions about transferring courses from a community college if need be.